bokner/packer/README.md

 ## Small example ([more examples](https://github.com/bokner/packer/tree/main/reports))

-Below is an instance of a 4-node cluster configuration, with 8 processes we'd like to place on cluster nodes, such that the demand for resources required by processes would be satisfied.
+Below is an instance of a 4-node cluster configuration, with 8 processes we'd like to place on cluster nodes, such that the demand for resources required by processes and the inter-process communication requirements would be satisfied.

 The node resources consist of
 - available memory